-This includes all the heterosphere and the upper homosphere (the mesosphere): 50 – 480 km above the surface.
+This includes all the heterosphere and the upper homosphere (the mesosphere): 50-480 km above the surface.
 The ionosphere absorbs much short-wave insolation (gamma rays, x-rays, ultraviolet radiation).
-This absorption results in an electro-magnetic charge (thus the name – “ion”-osphere).
+This absorption results in changing atoms in the atmosphere to be positively charged ions (thus the name – “ion”-osphere).
 This is where auroras occur (interaction between the ions in the solar wind and the Earth’s magnetic field).

 This reaction also produces heat — which is why the stratosphere warms with altitude.

-A decrease in ozone – and an increase in UV radiation – has serious consequences:
+This ozone depletion, and the resultant increase in UV radiation reaching the earth’s surface – has serious consequences: